mikeliaowei/FoodTruckWebApiClient/README.md

    1) with 80-20 rule, we can try caching 20% of daily read volume of food truck data, we can use either Redis or Memcache.
    2) We should use Consistent Hashing to hand the fault tolerance and replication.
-6. We can also introduce an API Rate Limiter service into the system, to do so we can:
-   a) Prevent misbehaving clients and scripts.
-   b) Improve system security.
-   c) To prevent abusive behavior and bad design practices.
-   d) To keep costs and resource usage under control.
-   f) To eliminate spikiness in traffic.
+6. We can also introduce an API Rate Limiter service into the system, to do so we can: a).
+Prevent misbehaving clients and scripts. b).
+Improve system security. c).
+To prevent abusive behavior and bad design practices. d).
+To keep costs and resource usage under control. f).
+To eliminate spikiness in traffic.